 NetChoice v.
-Paxton represents the Supreme Court’s first major ruling on state attempts to regulate social media content moderation, establishing that platforms retain First Amendment protections while requiring detailed constitutional analysis of state social media laws.
+Paxton (formally styled Moody v.
+NetChoice at the Supreme Court) addressed state regulation of social media content moderation.
+The Court’s decision established that platforms retain First Amendment protections while requiring detailed constitutional analysis of state social media laws.

-Challenge Origins: NetChoice, a trade association representing major tech platforms, challenged Texas House Bill 20 immediately after its enactment on September 9, 2021.
-The law prohibited large social media platforms from “censoring” users based on viewpoint.
+Challenge Origins: NetChoice, a trade association representing major tech platforms, filed suit to challenge Texas House Bill 20 before the law took effect.
+HB 20, signed on September 9, 2021, prohibited large social media platforms from restricting content based on user viewpoint.

 Circuit Split: The case created a circuit split when the 5th Circuit upheld Texas HB 20 while the 11th Circuit struck down Florida’s similar SB 7072, leading to Supreme Court review of both laws in consolidated proceedings.